kerberos-io/documentation/content/_index.md

 {{< figure src="./introduction-enterprise.svg" alt="A scalable video platform for an ever-growing video landscape." caption="A scalable video platform for an ever-growing video landscape." class="stretch">}}

-As previously mentioned, the [Kerberos Enterprise Suite](/enterprise/first-things-first) brings additional components into the picture which help you build a more scalable and resilient video landscape through concepts such as Kubernetes, bring you own storage, bring your own cloud, single-pane of glass, live streaming, machine learning, etc.
+As previously mentioned, the [Kerberos Enterprise Suite](/enterprise/first-things-first) brings additional components into the picture which help you build a more scalable and resilient video landscape through concepts such as Kubernetes, bring your own storage, bring your own cloud, single-pane of glass, live streaming, machine learning, etc.

 ## Why Kerberos.io